pmitev/mm-tools/README.md

 Variety of tools for molecular mechanics computer simulations

 * The programs and scripts are separated in categories related to the computational code or subject.
 * The solutions here aim to work for the general cases but they are not extensively tested.
+* Some codes are extremely simple and are meant for use as handy command line tools.

 ## Examples